dg9vh/MMDVMHost-Dashboard/internationalization.md

 the LC_MESSAGES-directory.
 After this, you should generate a messages.mo with the command 'msgfmt messages.po -o messages.mo'.
 The command is part of the gettext-package to be installed before with 'apt-get install gettext'.

+To get the translations for DataTables, take a look at https://datatables.net/plug-ins/i18n/ - here you'll find links to translations you can copy&paste into settings.php of the locale-directory.